QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

     * The device confirm the IP: DHCP Request
     * The server ack: DHCP ACK
     * NOTE: ACK, REQUEST... are DHCP packets

+## Stuff

+"Samba is the standard Windows interoperability suite of programs for Linux and Unix.
+It allows end users to access and use files, printers and other commonly shared resources on a companies intranet or internet.
+Its often referred to as a network file system.

+Samba is based on the common client/server protocol of Server Message Block (SMB).
+SMB is developed only for Windows, without Samba, other computer platforms would be isolated from Windows machines, even if they were part of the same network."

+* Using nmap we can enumerate a machine for SMB shares:
+  * port 445, and 139
+  * `nmap -p 445 --script=smb-enum-shares.nse,smb-enum-users.nse <ip> -vv`
+* `smbclient //<ip>/anonymous` login without password
+* You may find useful information